 - Always puts children's welfare first;

-Is a good communicator;
+- Is a good communicator;

-- Has a common-sense approace

 - Has a common-sense approach;

 - Is willing to learn and seek advice;

-Is over the age of 18.
+- Is over the age of 18.

-- It is essential that a Welfare Officer is

-- approachable, has a child-control approach and the ability to maintain this perspective when carrying out their role.
+It is essential that a Welfare Officer is approachable, has a child-centred approach and the ability to maintain this perspective when carrying out their role.